kbarnes3/BaseDjangoAngular/Setup-Server-Environment.md

 Setup global server environment
 -------------------------------
 These steps will install system wide packages and make other global changes that will impact all deployments on this server.
-These steps only need to be run once.
+These steps only need to be run once per server.

-1. Run ```fab setup_server``` or ```fab "setup_server:setup_wins=True"```.
+1. Run:
+`fab --hosts $user$@$a.b.c.d$ setup-server`
+or:
+`fab --hosts $user$@$a.b.c.d$ setup-server --setup-wins`
+(a PowerShell wrapper is available with `Fabric-SetupServer`).
 This script will install a variety of packages with apt-get, make various directories, and properly secure these directories.
-Adding the ```setup_wins``` parameter will configure the server to broadcast its name via the WINS protocol.
+Adding the `--setup-wins` (or `-SetupWins` in PowerShell) parameter will configure the server to broadcast its name via the WINS protocol.
 This lets you refer to the server by the value in ```/etc/hostname``` from a Windows computer on the same subnet.
-Consider adding ```setup_wins``` if this server is on the same subnet as Windows computers that will interact with it.
+Consider adding ```--setup-wins``` if this server is on the same subnet as Windows computers that will interact with it.

 Setup deployment
 ----------------